Generic Name: carfilzomib (kar FILZ oh mib)

 vomiting, diarrhea, stomach pain, weakness, blood in your stools;

-low blood cell counts--fever, chills, flu-like symptoms, swollen gums, mouth sores, skin sores, rapid heart rate, pale skin, easy bruising, unusual bleeding;
+low blood cell counts--fever, chills, flu-like symptoms, swollen gums, mouth sores, skin sores, rapid heart rate, pale skin, weakness;

-lung problems--shortness of breath (even with mild exertion or while lying down), swelling of your hands or feet, wheezing, gasping for breath, blue colored lips and skin, cough with foamy mucus, fast or uneven heart rate;
+lung problems--shortness of breath (even with mild exertion or while lying down), swelling of your hands or feet, wheezing, gasping for breath, blue colored lips and skin, cough with foamy mucus;

 signs of a stroke--sudden numbness or weakness (especially on one side of the body), sudden severe headache, slurred speech, problems with vision or balance;

-signs of tumor cell breakdown--lower back pain, blood in your urine, little or no urinating; numbness or tingly feeling around your mouth; muscle weakness or tightness; fast or slow heart rate, weak pulse; fainting.
+signs of tumor cell breakdown--lower back pain, blood in your urine, little or no urinating; numbness or tingly feeling around your mouth; muscle weakness or tightness; fast or slow heart rate, weak pulse.

 Common side effects may include: